Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalDarian.md

 - As you edit your HTML file in VS Code, the preview updates automatically.
 - You can also preview linked CSS or JavaScript updates.

+## How It Works

+- The **Live Preview** extension serves your HTML file through a local development server.
+- It continuously monitors changes to your file and refreshes the preview.
+- This helps you instantly visualize HTML/CSS/JavaScript without manually reloading the browser.

+## Summary

+With the **Live Preview** extension in VS Code:
+- I can easily preview my HTML code.
+- I save time by not switching between editor and browser.
+- It makes front-end development more efficient and interactive.